I’m Bonita Joyner Shields, the editor of PowerPoints, the Sabbath School Bible study guide for kids aged 10–14.

 Biblical Research Institute Involvement

 During the editorial process, all GraceLink manuscripts were reviewed for theological soundness by the director or associates of the Biblical Research Institute at the General Conference.
-Dr. Angel Rodriguez and his associates gave close attention to all lessons and teaching guides.
+Dr. Artur Stele and his associates give close attention to all lessons and teaching guides published by the Seventh-day Adventist Church.

 Doctrines and Principles Taught